cbrnr/python-intro-short/05-Conditions/05-Conditions.md

 5 – Conditions
 ==============
 As our programs grow more complex, we frequently want to execute a block of code only if a specific condition is met.
-For example, we might want to output a message only if a certain variable is less than some value.
+For example, we might want to output a message only if a certain name is less than some value.
 This is where conditions come in handy &ndash; they allow us to run code only if a condition is fulfilled.
 Conditions are another important building block of almost any real-world program.
-Just like functions, conditions allow as to control the flow of execution (which is otherwise linear from top to bottom).
+Just like functions, conditions allow us to control the flow of execution.

 Comparisons
 -----------
 A condition is based on a comparison.
 A comparison is an expression, which means that it has a value.
-Because a condition can be either true or false, Python has a special data type `bool` exactly for this purpose.
+Because a condition can only be either true or false, Python has a special data type `bool` exactly for this purpose.
 A `bool` can either be `True` or `False` (notice the capitalization):

 ```python
 >>> x = True